Parameter Identifiability of Linear-Compartmental Mammillary Models: Background

 Thus, $k^{**}_{ij}$ can take at most $d$ values, and so we conclude that the parameter $k_{ij}$ is generically locally identifiable.
 Additionally, if $d=1$, then there is only one possible value (namely, $k^{**}_{ij} = k^{*}_{ij}$) and so, in this case, the parameter $k_{ij}$ is generically globally identifiable. \end{proof}

 \begin{example}[Example~\ref{ex:running-ex-iden-of-model}, continued] We return to the model in Figure~\ref{fig:mammillary} and its coefficient map~\eqref{eq:coeff-running-example}.
 We saw that $\msc_4= k_{21}$, and so the parameter $k_{21}$ is easily recovered from the coefficients $\msc_i$.
-More precisely, $k_{21}$ is an identifiable function from $\msc$, so Remark~\ref{rem:iden-fnc-vs-param} implies that $k_{21}$ is generically globally identifiable.
-Alternatively, we can draw the same conclusion by noting that $k_{21}$ satisfies the hypotheses of Proposition~\ref{prop:polynom-to-iden} with $g:=-k_{21}+z$ (so, $q_0=-k_{21}$ and $q_1=1$).
+More precisely, $k_{21}$ is an identifiable function from $\msc$, so Remark~\ref{rem:iden-fnc-vs-param} implies that $k_{21}$ is globally identifiable.
+Alternatively, we can draw a slightly weaker conclusion by noting that $k_{21}$ satisfies the hypotheses of Proposition~\ref{prop:polynom-to-iden} with $g:=-k_{21}+z$ (so, $q_0=-k_{21}$ and $q_1=1$), and hence $k_{21}$ is generically globally identifiable.
 It turns out that no other parameter of this model is generically globally identifiable; in fact, all remaining parameters are SLING.
 This fact can be proven directly or by examining the symmetry in the model (see Example~\ref{ex:symmetric-edge} below). \end{example}

 In Example~\ref{ex:mammillary-solve}, we saw that one of the coefficients (namely, $\msc_4$) equals the parameter $k_{21}$.
 This parameter corresponds to the edge from the input (at compartment-$1$) to the output (at compartment-$2$).
 This observation generalizes, as follows.